sg98ccy/xlang/README.md

 The repository provides a Jupyter Notebook that:

-- Introduces the XLang syntax
+- Introduces the EXLang syntax
 - Walks through the compiler implementation step by step
 - Shows how validation and type inference work
 - Includes multiple examples with programmatic verification